-Tips and AdviceAntigua is served by VC Bird International Airport by several reputed airlines.
-Flights from London take around eight hours to reach the island.
-For getting around, visitors can hire cars, buses and taxis.
-It should be noted that taxis are not metered and travellers are advised to decide fare at the start of their journey.
-When it comes to safety, Antigua ensures trouble free holidays to one and all.
-But at the same time, it is always sensible to pay heed to the surroundings and follow safety advices.
+Antigua is served by VC Bird International Airport by several reputed airlines.
+Direct flights from London take between eight and nine hours to reach the island.
+For getting around, visitors can hire cars, or use the local buses and taxis.
+You should never leave your personal belongings unattended when you’re out and about, and it is always sensible to pay attention to your surroundings and follow safety advice.